datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
 A Select statement begins with SELECT keyword followed by FROM clause.

-The top select statement will retrieve data from a single column from a single table.
-While the second select statement select ALL columns within a table.
-Last select statement select three columns from a table.
+The first select statement will retrieve data from a single column from a single table.

+The special character asterisk can be used in a select statement in order to retrieve ALL columns from a table as you can see in the second select statement.

+It is possible to select more than one columns from a table as per the third sample right here.

-Always remember to only retrieve columns that you need as SELECT ALL columns may cause performance to suffer from the fact that query pulls up too much data)
+Always remember to only retrieve columns that you need as SELECT ALL columns may cause performance to suffer from the fact that query pulls up too much data.

-It is also a good practise to always put the semi-colon (;) which indicates that SQL statement is complete and is ready to be interpreted
+It is also a good practise to always put the semi-colon (;) which indicates that SQL statement is complete and is ready to be interpreted.

 ---